Debiased Front-Door Learners for Heterogeneous Effects: Abstract

 \section{Abstract}

 In observational settings where treatment and outcome share unmeasured confounders but an observed mediator remains unconfounded, the front-door (FD) adjustment identifies causal effects through the mediator.
-We study the \textit{heterogeneous treatment effect} (HTE) under FD identification and introduce two debiased learners: \textit{FD‑DR‑Learner} and \textit{FD‑R‑Learner}.
-Both attain fast, quasi-oracle rates (i.e., performance comparable to an oracle that knows the nuisances) even when nuisance functions converge as slowly as $n^{-1/4}$.
-We provide error analyses establishing debiasedness and demonstrate robust empirical performance in synthetic studies and a real-world case study of primary seat-belt laws using Fatality Analysis Reporting System (FARS) dataset.
-Together, these results indicate that the proposed learners deliver reliable and sample-efficient HTE estimates in FD scenarios.
+We study the \textit{heterogeneous treatment effect} (HTE) under FD identification and introduce two debiased learners: \textit{FD-DR-Learner} and \textit{FD-R-Learner}.
+Under explicit sample-splitting, bounded-overlap, moment, and stage-learning assumptions, we show that FD-DR satisfies a product-error bound and FD-R satisfies a stage-error decomposition; these results yield conditional quasi-oracle corollaries when the relevant nuisance remainders are no larger than the target or stage oracle terms.
+We provide error analyses establishing this debiasedness and demonstrate robust empirical performance in synthetic studies and a real-world case study of primary seat-belt laws using Fatality Analysis Reporting System (FARS) dataset.
+Together, these results indicate that the proposed learners can deliver reliable and sample-efficient HTE estimates in FD scenarios when the stated assumptions are credible.
 The implementation is available at \url{https://github.com/yonghanjung/FD-CATE}.